-The Black Data Collective is a groundbreaking initiative to leverage the power of data to drive positive change within Black communities across Canada.
+The Black Data Collective harnesses the transformative power of data to build equity and justice for Black communities across Canada.

 The Black Data Collective incorporates the Seven Cooperative Principles as well as the seven African Centred Principles of the Nguzo Saba in all elements of our work